If ever there was a sensitive topic to discuss, it would have to be about computers and old* people.

 Have your older person add you to their accounts so you can monitor them for any suspicious activity.
 Talk to the bank to see if you can disable outbound wire transfers.
 There's no reason they need to wire out money.
 Or set it up where both you and the account holder must visit the bank in person to perform a wire transfer.

-See if you can "demote" the older person's account access, limiting their ability to clean out the account on the orders of a scammer.
-Ask about automatic alerts that can warn you if too much money is attempting to leave the account in a short time or to oddball online merchants.
-These are all signs of a scam.
-If the bank won't help, threaten to change banks to one that will.
+If the bank won't help, threaten to change to a bank that will.
 This sort of pressure will eventually force banks to offer more effective anti-fraud services to their older clientele.
-A small community bank or credit union is often more likely to help than a giant monster megabank (as Clark Howard loves to say).
+A small community bank or credit union is often more likely to help than a giant monster megabank (as Clark Howard likes to say).

 Guardianship

-Many older people fiercely cling to independence and resist family involvement, often because they do not recognize or acknowledge their own impairment.
 As a court-appointed guardian, you are a legally obligated fiduciary, empowered to act in the person's best interest even when they disagree.
-At that stage, the goal is not preserving autonomy at all costs, but preventing irreversible harm.
+At that stage, the goal is not preserving autonomy, but preventing irreversible harm.

 The November 2015 issue of Consumer Reports magazine has a feature article on this topic entitled "A Crying Shame: Seniors and their families lose $3 billion a year to con artists.
 What can we do to stop them?"
-That's a pretty old article by now and the loss figures are higher.
+That's a pretty old article by now and the loss figures today are much higher.
 But the article is still salient.

 Snail Mail

-Nearly every entity that people do business with would much rather not mail physical documents.
+Nearly every entity today that people do business with would much rather not mail physical documents.
 They'd much prefer you receive all that via email or by logging into their web portal.
 For people that are computer competent, that's fine.

 Final Comments

-But older people, or heck anyone, experiencing irreversible and advancing cognitive decline, could benefit from these measures.
+But older people, or heck anyone, experiencing irreversible and advancing cognitive decline, could benefit from these preventative measures.